openownership/bods-dev-handbook/feature_development.md

-# Feature development in BODS
+# BODS development and decision-making

 ## Overview

 ![Pipeline from 'user stories' to 'feature released'.
 Stages are 'Research' (ending in a feature development ticket); 'Propose' (involving an implementatioon proposal ticket); and 'Implement' (involving an implementation plan).](./screenshots/BODSdevelopmentPipeline.svg)

-Development of the Beneficial Ownership Data Standard (BODS) responds to the needs of those collecting, sharing and using the data.
-Those needs are evolving as the field of beneficial ownership transparency grows beyond the foundational policy work.
-Our new development pipeline aims to highlight the requirements that a feature will meet and how progress on developing the feature proceeds.
+Development of the Beneficial Ownership Data Standard (BODS) responds to the needs of those collecting, sharing and using the data (the community).
+Those needs are evolving as the field of beneficial ownership transparency grows beyond the foundational legislative work.
+The development pipeline demonstrates the requirements that a feature will meet and how progress on developing the feature proceeds.
 We hope that this will make it easier for all stakeholders to contribute at the point that best suits them.

 The [BODS Feature Tracker](https://github.com/openownership/data-standard/projects/4) gives an overview of progress along the pipeline.

+**ADD LINK TO GOV PAGE OF STANDARD**

+Feature development is ongoing, and some features take longer than others to come to fruition.
+For that reason we have separated the BODS Feature Tracker from [BODS release trackers](#bods-release-planning-and-tracking).

+**Links**: [BODS Feature Tracker](https://github.com/openownership/data-standard/projects/4)

+## Feature development tickets

+A ‘feature’ refers to a significant change or revision to the BODS schema or documentation (in contrast to small enhancements and bug fixes).
 Before a feature is considered for introduction to BODS, as the pipeline suggests, there has already been a lot of research.
 This may be requirements gathering, experience from supporting implementation of beneficial ownership registers, and thinking on the part of Open Ownership and others.
 The feature development ticket is the first time that all of that is gathered and presented as background for new developments in the standard.

-**Links**: [BODS Feature Tracker](https://github.com/openownership/data-standard/projects/4)

-## Feature development tickets

-A ‘feature’ refers to a significant change or revision to the BODS schema or documentation (in contrast to small enhancements and bug fixes).
+Feature development tickets will most often be added by the technical maintainer of the data standard, in response to needs expressed by the community.
+(Anyone may [make a feature request](https://github.com/openownership/data-standard/issues/new/choose) for the initial consideration of the community.)

 Feature development tickets act as a kind of ‘parent ticket’ for work on a given element of BODS.
-Broadly, they are in the format of problem statements: they focus on the user-need gaps in BODS which need to be filled, and should not veer into proposing solutions (a template is provided when you add a new ticket to the repository).
+Broadly, they are in the format of problem statements: they focus on the user-need gaps in BODS which need to be filled, and should not veer into proposing solutions.
+To support this focus, a template is provided when you add a new ticket to the repository.
 For example, see this feature development ticket about [representing state-owned enterprises](https://github.com/openownership/data-standard/issues/360).

 It is crucial that feature tickets are written with a broad audience in mind.
 Those reading and commenting on these tickets may be policy-makers and regulators, beneficial ownership researchers, technical consultants, or developers.
 These tickets are placed on the [BODS Feature Tracker](https://github.com/openownership/data-standard/projects/4), under the relevant status column.
 They are moved across the tracker as work proceeds into its different phases.